nolanholden/google-fruit-wiki/Tutorial:-Annotated-injection.md

     fruit::Component<Car> getCarComponent() {
         return fruit::createComponent()
             .bind<Car, CarImpl>()
-            .install(getMainBrakeComponent())
+            .install(getMainBrakeComponent)
-            .install(getEmergencyBrakeComponent());
+            .install(getEmergencyBrakeComponent);
     }

-Note the use of the `ANNOTATED` macro inside `INJECT`, and the equivalent `Inject` typedef, and the fact that the two parameters of the constructor are of type `Brake*` (i.e., `ANNOTATED` only adds the annotation to the parameter type in the `Inject` typedef, but not to the constructor parameter).
+Note the use of the `ANNOTATED` macro inside `INJECT`, the equivalent `Inject` typedef, and the fact that the two parameters of the constructor are of type `Brake*` (i.e., `ANNOTATED` only adds the annotation to the parameter type in the `Inject` typedef, but not to the constructor parameter).

 In this case both parameters were marked with `ANNOTATED`, but it's of course possible to mix annotated parameters with non-annotated ones in the same class.

 This diagram models the Car component above: